pankubhaiya/NodeJS/Readme.md

 - Express: A web framework for building the API.
 - Mongoose: An ODM library for MongoDB.
-- dotenv: A library for loading environment variables from a .env file.
+- dotenv: A library for loading environment variables from a .env file..

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.